tuo/tuo.github.io/midlife crisis as programmer and AI.md

 > We have made you a creature neither of heaven nor of earth, neither mortal nor immortal, in order that you may, as the free and proud shaper of your own being, fashion yourself in the form you may prefer.
 It will be in your power to descend to the lower, brutish forms of life; you will be able, through your own decision, to rise again to the superior orders whose life is divine (Mirandola, 8)

+ How strikingly similar it is.
+Human being is above machines, is above tools, of course it is above the AI.